Mike Iupati, Idaho

 John Jerry, Mississippi

-On Tuesday, we asked whether the 6-foot-5, 332-pound Jerry was a guard or a tackle.
-Well, we know he's not a left tackle.
-Jerry struggled at the line's most difficult position, but it shouldn't hurt his stock too much.
-He was beaten by Troy's Cameron Sheffield and East Carolina's C.J.
-Wilson during one-on-ones.
+Is he a guard or a right tackle?
 Jerry thinks guard might be his best spot, because that's where he gets to put his mean streak to use.
-But teams need tackles to protect the quarterback, and Jerry had looked good in pass protection.
+But teams need tackles to protect the quarterback, and Jerry has looked good in pass protection.
+At 6-foot-5 and 332 pounds with 34 1/4-inch arms, he'll probably get a long look at right tackle by whoever drafts him.

 Matt Tennant, Boston College